 How long will construction take?

-About 18-20 months start to finish for Headwaters North with residents able to move into these new homes around June 2023.
-The construction of the second building, Headwaters South, is expected to start in mid to late 2022 with completion about 14-16 months later.
+Headwaters North is expected to be complete by about September 2023 with residents able to move into these new homes later in the fall.
+The construction of the second building, Headwaters South, is expected to be finished in late 2023 with a spring 2024 move-in.

 When are applications for the rental housing available?

-Applications for rental homes at Headwaters North (35 units) and Headwaters South (37 units) will typically be available about 4 months prior to the completion of construction.
+The application, tenant selection and tenancy process for rental homes at Headwaters North (35 units) and Headwaters South (37 units) is anticipated to follow the approximate schedule below:

 Who will be moving in?